M. Granger Morgan

 Hamerschlag University Professor of Engineering

-Professor (having served for 38 years as founding Department Head), Engineering and Public Policy
+Professor (having served for 38 years as founding Department Head) of Engineering and Public Policy

 Co-Director, Center for Climate and Energy Decision Making